ovh/docs/pages/platform/databases/mysql_05_connect_python/guide.de-de.md

 - *Authentication failed* : could be an error with your user login or password;
 - *nodename nor servname provided, or not known* : could be a wrongly typed hostname;
-- *Connection reset by peer* : usually due to connection without secure TLS mode. use *tls=true* parameter.
+- *Connection reset by peer* : usually due to connection without secure TLS mode.
+Use *tls=true* parameter.

 ## Go further